Hungary Elections Extend Viktor Orban’s Grip on Power

 The Prime Minister finds it difficult to imagine that these foreigners “view such payments as social investments.”
 According to Orban, it is much more realistic to believe these foreign investors “use this system of instruments to apply influence on Hungarian political life,” he said.

-Critics labeled the anti-NGO law as direct attack on George Soros, a Jewish Hungarian-born U.S. financier, and philanthropist.
+Critics labeled the anti-NGO law as a direct attack on George Soros, a Jewish Hungarian-born U.S. financier, and philanthropist.
 He is Orban’s archenemy.
 Soros’ Open Society Foundation supports NGOs in Hungary that promote liberal democracy and open borders in Europe.
 Orban’s government claims they work with ‘paid political activists’ that threaten Hungary’s sovereignty.

 Soros is also the man behind the Budapest-based Central European University (CEU).
 He founded the school in 1991 to help facilitate the transition from dictatorship to democracy in Central Europe.
 In April 2017, Orban’s government passed a higher education law designed to shut down the CEU.